Have You Been Injured on Someone Else’s Property?

 Common Injuries

-Premises liability accidents can range in scope and severity, and so the resulting injuries will also vary.
-Over the years, we’ve seen many different injuries arise from these cases, including but not limited to:
+Common premises liability accidents can range in scope and severity, and so the resulting injuries will also vary.
+Over our years of experience, we’ve seen many different injuries arise from these cases, including but not limited to:

 - Fractures and broken bones